Mastering Protocols for Optimization of HRT Course Description

 Mastering Protocols for Optimization of HRT is a two-day course.

-Day two involves extensive review of 100 cases that involve laboratory evaluation, prescribing, adjusting, troubleshooting, and discussing various hormone therapies for different scenarios for both men and women.
-Your practice of hormone replacement therapy will be based on peer-reviewed medical research and a wealth of clinical experience.
-This is the most comprehensive course taught on HRT, designed to give you practical information and skills that can be used on a daily basis.
-The curriculum is an evidence-based program on preventive medicine designed to enhance your diagnostic and prescribing skills when optimizing hormones for both men and women.
+Day two involves extensive review of thyroid hormones, plus cases that involve laboratory evaluation, prescribing, adjusting, troubleshooting, and discussing various hormone therapies for different scenarios for both men and women.
+Throughout the course, the practice of hormone replacement therapy will be based on peer-reviewed medical research and a wealth of clinical experience.
+This is the most comprehensive course taught on evidence-based medicine, designed to give you practical information and skills that can be used on a daily basis.
+The curriculum is an evidence-based program on preventive medicine designed to enhance diagnostic and prescribing skills when optimizing hormones for both men and women.